Choosing Replacement Windows: What Makes a Window Energy Efficient

 Window Panes: One, Two or Three?

-Window panes are one of the most critical pieces of an energy-efficient window.
-We advise going with at minimum double-pane windows, due to the fact single-pane windows are notoriously inefficient.
-They’re also subject to seeping air and affecting your residence’s comfort.
+Window panes are one of the most essential components of an energy-efficient window.
+We advise going with at least double-pane windows, due to the fact single-pane windows are notoriously inefficient.
+They’re also subject to seeping air and affecting your house’s comfort.

-If it will fit your budget, switching to ENERGY STAR® windows will help decrease heating and cooling expenses and save you more money in the future.
-That’s because they work hard to keep your home’s ambiance in balance, despite the weather outside.
+If it will work with your budget, switching to ENERGY STAR® windows will help decrease utility expenses and save you more money over the years.
+That’s because they work hard to keep your home’s temp in balance, despite the weather outside.

 - $27–$197 each year when replacing double-pane, clear glass windows.

 Over the lifetime of your windows, those savings can really accrue.
-And you can also feel good being aware you’re helping reduce greenhouse gas emissions, which helps protect the environment.
+And you can also feel good realizing you’re helping reduce greenhouse gas emissions, which helps protect the environment.

 Energy efficiency is critical to us at Pella.
 That’s why we’ve affiliated ourselves with ENERGY STAR since 1999 and have windows that meet or exceed certification in all 50 states.
 Windows from our Architect Series®, Lifestyle Series, 350 Series and 250 Series are included on the ENERGY STAR Most Efficient 2020 list.
 This means they’re among the most efficient that you can buy.

-When creating your new windows, you’ll have a couple of materials to select from.
-Here’s how they rank for energy efficiency:
+When creating your new windows, you’ll have a couple of materials to pick from.
+Here’s how they rate for energy efficiency:

-- Top insulation: Wood windows stack up very well for insulation, because wood naturally transfers a smaller amount of heat and cold.
+- Top insulation: Wood windows are rated very good for insulation, as wood naturally transfers a lesser amount of heat and cold.

 - Budget-friendly: Our vinyl windows are designed to fit your budget while keeping your residence energy-efficient.
-With numerous chambers, these frames help limit heat loss and boost efficiency.
+Including several chambers, these frames help limit heat loss and boost efficiency.

 Quality Window Installation Matters